Folashade/we-code-node-starter/README.md

 	└── type-is@1.6.5 (media-typer@0.3.0, mime-types@2.1.3)
 ~~~

-Next, run `node app.js` in the command line.
-This starts your app.
+To start the app, type `node app.js` in the command line.
 After a few seconds, you should see a success message.
 Keep your command line tool open, and open a new tab in your web browser.
-In the URL bar, navigate to `http://localhost:8889/static/index.html`.
+In the URL bar, type `http://localhost:8889/static/index.html`.

 When the page loads, there should be a sample item already in your store.
 To see the app in action, resize your browser window to take up one half of the screen, and the command line to take up the other half.
 Watch what happens in the command line when you click the "Delete" button on the existing listing.

 		Success reading file:  data.txt

-In the browser, create a new listing by entering an Author, Description, and Price in the form and clicking "Add Listing".
+In the browser, create a new listing by entering an Author, Description, and Price in the form and clicking **Add Listing**.
 You should get the same success message.
-The app is altering your entries in a .txt file as you interact with the browser.
+The app is changing entries in the data.txt file as you interact with the browser.

-If you want to stop serving the page to your browser, hit Control+C in the command line.
+To stop serving the page to your browser, press Control+C in the CLI.

 ### Exploratory Questions